Costs

 The connection between Schedule and Cost is handled in the Schedule Connection section.

-Here, you can let one or more activities drive costs.
+In here you can let a cost be driven by one or more activities.
 This connection can be turned on and off by clicking the check box in the first column of the schedule connection section.

-To connect a cost to the schedule, select the check box and click the schedule button in the Activity column.
+To connect a cost to the schedule, you select the check box, and then you click the schedule button in the Activity column.

 This displays the following dialog:

-You can pick one or more activities that drive the cost in this dialog.
-You can set a fraction for each activity between 1 and 100%.
-This represents the part of the cost affected by a particular activity.
-During the risk analysis, the cost will change proportionally with the change in the duration of the activities.
-When the duration is longer than the deterministic, the cost will increase; when the duration is shorter than the deterministic, the cost will decrease.
+In this dialog you can pick one or more activities that will be driving the cost.
+On each activity you can set a fraction between 1 and 100%.
+This represents the part of the cost that is affected by a particular activity.
+During the risk analysis the cost will now change proportionally with the change in duration of the activities.
+When the duration is longer than the deterministic, the cost will increase, and when the duration is shorter than the deterministic, the cost will decrease.

 The formula for this relationship that is used in each iteration during the risk analysis looks like this: